-The Foster Youth to Independence (FYI) Initiative and Family Unification Program (FUP) are HCV programs available to Public Housing Authorities that work in partnership with Public Child Welfare Agencies (PCWAs).
-Both FYI and FUP are intended to support former foster youth as they transition from foster care and can be used for youth as they age out as well as for young people who have aged out and become homeless.
-There are two parts to these programs:
+The Foster Youth to Independence (FYI) Initiative and Family Unification Program (FUP) are types of HCV that are available to Public Housing Authorities that work in partnership with Public Child Welfare Agencies (PCWAs).
+Both FYI and FUP are intended to support former foster youth as they transition from foster care to adulthood and can be used for youth as they age out as well as for young people who have aged out and become homeless.
+FUP and FYI programs have two parts:

-- the housing voucher (provided by the PHA) and - the supportive services (provided or arranged by the PCWA).
+- the housing voucher, which is provided by the PHA and - supportive services, which are provided or arranged by the PCWA.